DexterInd/GoPiGo3/Projects/IntelligentObjectAvoider/README.md

 python3 robot.py
 ```

-Depending on how your system is set, `Python 3` may direct to `python` executable or `python3` - most likely, it will point to `python3`.
+Depending on how your system is set, the Python 3 executable may be set to `python` or `python3`.
+To find out which executable you're dealing with, use the `-V` option when
+calling the executable to see which version it is: `python -V` or `python3 -V`.

 In order to stop, you need to press the `CTRL-C` combination of keyboard keys.
 Wait a couple of seconds until it finishes exiting.

 ## Robot Environment

-In order to test this script, it's advised to create at your place a small labyrinth where the `GoPiGo3` can be put in.
+In order to test this script, create a small labyrinth for your `GoPiGo3`.
 Books, bags, stools can be used.
 Avoid creating very sharp corners in your little maze or too small "corridors" as your `GoPiGo3` can get stuck.

 ![Imgur](http://i.imgur.com/LbuFTMd.jpg)